jddeffendall/TodoListApplication/README.md

 Click on the Pie Chart button to view a pie chart of your items
 ![Pie chart](https://github.com/jddeffendall/TodoListApplication/blob/master/src/images/pieChart.PNG)

-Click Sync for Offline to save your Todos to a local database and open an offline version of the app
+Click Sync for Offline to save your Todos to a local database and open an offline version of the app, or hit go back online to reopen the online version
 ![Offline](https://github.com/jddeffendall/TodoListApplication/blob/master/src/images/offline.PNG)